will1410/1711training/staff-client/reports.md

   branches.branchcode
 ```

-A report number will be assigned to this report after the upgrade \(the report won't be added till after the upgrade actually happens\).
+A report number will be assigned to this report after the upgrade \(the report can't be added to the production server until after the upgrade actually happens\).

+***

 ## Account offsets table